How to fit large complexity classes into TFNP: Inspector-Adversary games

 \begin{proof} First suppose that $Q$ is solvable over $\Gamma$.
 By Definition~\ref{def:Gamma_protocol}, from any input~$x$ we can produce in polynomial time a protocol $\pi$ for the Inspector which is a winning strategy in the $(\Gamma, Q, x)$-game, meaning that either it outputs $y$ such that $Q(x,y)$, or it outputs a witness that some axiom fails in the oracle constructed during the protocol.
 We take $\pi$ as our input to $\loc\Gamma$.
 Any solution $\alpha$ is then a sparse oracle on which $\pi$ does not find a witness that any axiom fails.
 Therefore $\pi$, run on~$\alpha$, must output $y$ such that $Q(x,y)$, and thus we can solve $Q$ by simulating $\pi$.

 For the other direction it is enough that $\loc\Gamma$ is solvable over $\Gamma$, which is immediate from the definitions. \end{proof}

 We finish the section by discussing connections with proof complexity.
 The Prover-Adversary game introduced in~\cite{pudlak1995lie} is a kind of interactive proof system, where a defendant (Adversary) claims that an unsatisfiable propositional formula is true, and a prosecutor (Prover) tries to catch them out in a simple contradiction, by asking them to evaluate an adaptive sequence of formulas.
 A proof in this setting is a winning strategy for the prosecutor, which can formally be seen as a treelike proof in a certain system.
 Our Inspector-Adversary game resembles a succinct version of this, where a protocol serves as a succinct description of an exponential-size strategy by a polynomial-time algorithm, and queries to $A$ can be used to succinctly encode formulas (e.g. as QBFs).
 We can also think of a protocol as a succinct treelike proof using axioms from $\Gamma$; the proof of Lemma~\ref{lem:Gamma_to_leaf} below can be understood as formally constructing such a proof (in a form of polynomial calculus).
+An approach rather like this was used in~\cite{buss2004bounded} for an alternative proof of the witnessing theorems for $S^i_2$ and $T^i_2$, in which a first-order proof is first converted into a succinctly-described exponential-size propositional proof, and then the witnessing algorithm works by traversing this object.

 We can also understand the problems reducible to $\loc\Gamma$ as the problems that $\Gamma$ implies are provably total, over a certain bounded arithmetic theory.
 We record this as a lemma, but we will not use it in anything that follows.
 Let $T$ be the first-order theory consisting of every universal sentence in the language $L_{\PV(A)}$ which is true for every oracle $\alpha$.
 This is an ``enriched'' version of the theory $\PV$ of~\cite{cook1975feasibly}; compare the use of the theory $\forall \PV (\NN)$ for handling TFNP reductions in~\cite{kol2022approx}.